yanmxa/agent/frameworks.md

 | **Pros**                       | Backed by Microsoft, well-documented, highly active      | Specialized for creativity, innovative approach    | Popular, versatile, and community-supported              | Scalable, collaborative agent systems            | User-friendly, actively developed                | Lightweight, easy to set up                      |
 | **Cons**                       | May be complex for beginners, Microsoft-centric          | Niche use cases, evolving features                 | Can be overwhelming due to extensive features            | Requires advanced understanding                  | Still maturing, some advanced features missing   | Limited functionality, smaller community         |

-This version is clean and highlights key points in a structured, easy-to-read format.